turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 Use `redirect_to` to spawn a new request.

 Why care about a new request?
 When a user submits data it comes in as a `POST` request.
-If we successfully process that data we likely next display them the data they just created.
-If they wrote an article and click *SAVE*, then we'd probably show them that article.
+If we successfully process that data we likely show them the data they just created.
+If they wrote an article and click *SAVE*, then we'd show them that article.
 We could display the article using `render` in the same `POST` that sent us the data.

 But, what's going to happen if they hit refresh?
 Or click a link, then use their browser's *BACK* button?
 They'll get a pop-up from the browser: "Submit form data again?"
 Do they push yes?
 No?
 Will clicking *yes* create a duplicate article?
 Will clicking *no* somehow mess up the old article?
 It's confusing for the user.